nghttp2/nghttp2/doc/nghttpx.1.rst

     Path to  file that  contains client certificate  used in backend client authentication.

-.. option:: --tls-proto-list=<LIST>
+.. option:: --tls-min-proto-version=<VER>

-    Comma delimited list of  SSL/TLS protocol to be enabled.
+    Specify   minimum  SSL/TLS   protocol.
+The   following
-    The following protocols  are available: TLSv1.2, TLSv1.1 and   TLSv1.0.
+    protocols are  available: TLSv1.2, TLSv1.1  and TLSv1.0.
     The name  matching is  done in  case-insensitive manner.
-The  parameter   must   be
+    The   versions   between   :option:`--tls-min-proto-version`   and
+    :option:`--tls-max-proto-version`  are enabled.
+If the  protocol
+    list advertised  by client does not  overlap this range, you will receive the error message "unknown protocol".

+    Default: ``TLSv1.1``

+.. option:: --tls-max-proto-version=<VER>

+    Specify   maximum  SSL/TLS   protocol.
+The   following
+    protocols are  available: TLSv1.2, TLSv1.1  and TLSv1.0.
+    The name  matching is  done in  case-insensitive manner.
+    The   versions   between   :option:`--tls-min-proto-version`   and
-    delimited by  a single comma  only and any  white spaces are  treated  as a  part  of  protocol string.
-If  the protocol list advertised by client does not overlap this list,  you  will  receive  the  error  message  "unknown protocol".
+    :option:`--tls-max-proto-version`  are enabled.
+If the  protocol
+    list advertised  by client does not  overlap this range, you will receive the error message "unknown protocol".

-    Default: ``TLSv1.2,TLSv1.1``
+    Default: ``TLSv1.2``

 .. option:: --tls-ticket-key-file=<PATH>